Nutrition during pregnancy

 The second stage of pregnancy is one of growth and is probably the most exciting for the expectant parents.
 Your stomach will grow and you'll feel baby's first movements.
 That calls for energy and proteins.
 You'll need an extra 250kcals of energy per day.
-There's no need to «eat for two», though.
 The additional requirement is equivalent to eating a slice of wholegrain bread with cheese or a small muesli with fruit.

 Omega-3 fatty acids are now essential

-You'll need to increase your protein intake from 3 to 4 portions a day to help the foetus grow properly.
-One portion is equivalent to one pot of natural yoghurt or quark, or 150g of fish, chicken or a vegetarian alternative in the form of tofu, pulses and cereals.
 From now on, fish should be on the menu twice a week thanks to its omega-3 fatty acids.
-In addition to protein, iron, calcium, magnesium, vitamin C and D play an essential role during this period.
+Not only protein but also iron, calcium, magnesium and vitamins C and D play an essential role during this period.
 A wholefood diet becomes even more important, and you should serve up milk products, vegetables, whole grains and nuts every day.

 In the third trimester, you're in the homestretch.
 The baby will gain another 3,300 to 3,500 grams before it's born.
-Strength is required – which means consuming an extra 500 kcals per day.
-Many pregnant women also experience cravings and hunger.
+Strength is required – which means consuming an extra 500kcals per day.
+Many women also suffer from heartburn during this time.

 Double intake of iron

-The body needs almost twice as much iron now as it did before the pregnancy.
+The body needs almost twice as much iron now.
 It uses the additional iron intake to produce extra blood to carry oxygen to both mum and baby.
 That's why many gynaecologists prescribe an iron supplement at this stage.
 You can also get iron by consuming meat, pulses and other iron-rich foods more often.

 To avoid food-borne infections such as listeriosis or toxoplasmosis, pregnant women are advised to enjoy certain foodstuffs with caution.
-In general, care should be taken to ensure proper kitchen hygiene.
-Always wash fruit and vegetables thoroughly and avoid pre-packed salads or open buffets, for example.
+In general, care should be taken with kitchen hygiene and fruit and vegetables should always be washed thoroughly.
+Packaged salad and open buffets should be avoided.